 Alongside the ‘Yale’ style flat-bladed key that almost certainly unlocks your home, there is a very good chance that you have another kind of key – perhaps as a secondary front door lock, or as the lock to your back or garden external door.
 This key will have a rectangular head rather than a blade, and is known as a ‘bitted’ key – and it almost certainly belongs to a lever tumbler lock.

 These locks are deceptively simple.
 They consist of nothing more than a series of levers that must be lifted to the correct height by the ‘bits’ cut into the key; raise them either too far or not far enough, and the lock will jam causing the door to remain unopenable.
 They are relatively secure, although they do work best as secondary locks – if this is the only kind of lock that secures your home, it’s well worth talking to a locksmith to discuss your options for adding some extra security.

 Common Lock Security Breaches

-Now that you know a little more about the kinds of locks most often used by Locksmiths in Liverpool in the UK, it’s only natural that you’ll be wanting to learn a little more about the ways that they are removed or otherwise rendered useless.
+Now that you know a little more about the kinds of locks most often used by A Local Locksmith in the UK, it’s only natural that you’ll be wanting to learn a little more about the ways that they are removed or otherwise rendered useless.

 - Lock bumping is the use of a specially-designed bladed key that can ‘bump’ a lock’s pins out of the way without needing to correspond exactly to the design of the lock.
 Many locks are vulnerable to this, though precautions can be taken.